Mahmood Rahman

 Mahmood Rahman (محمود الرحمن; born 22 August 1982) is a Pakistani guitarist and former member of the Lahore-based rock band Overload.

 Personal life

 His paternal grandfather is Justice S. A. Rahman (d.
-1990), a judge associated with the Pakistan Movement and who served as Chief Justice of Pakistan in 1968, his father, Asad Rahman (d.
+1990), a judge associated with the Pakistan Movement and who served as the 5th Chief Justice of Pakistan in 1968.
+His father, Asad Rahman (d.
 2012), a journalist and human rights activist, was also a guerrilla commander in Balochistan who has been named Chakar Khan by the local peoples for his contributions, while his mother, Tanvir Rahman, is an artist and film producer.

 Through his father, his uncle is Rashid Rehman, a journalist who has been the editor of Daily Times, who's the father of musician and leftist intellectual Taimur Rahman.

 Rahman is married to actress-singer Meesha Shafi, daughter of actress Saba Hameed and sister of actor-singer Faris Shafi.